 The rather large Muscovy duck, Cairina moschata, is often seen at suburban ponds and lakes and its presence can sometimes be polarizing.
 These are large birds that are comfortable living near people and consequently tend to leave droppings in driveways, near doorways, garden paths, and so forth.
 We recently moved to a lake in central Florida and have gotten to know some of the individuals of the local flock.
 Being visited by them daily and getting to know their quirks and individual personalities has been a surprisingly pleasant experience.
 There is more to this misunderstood bird than you may know, so read on.

 Wild Muscovy were originally native to Mexico, central and south America, and were domesticated there hundreds of years ago.
-Due to range expansion into southern Texas, the U.S. Fish and Wildlife Service in 2010, reclassified Cairina moschata as a native species and added them to their Migratory Bird Treaty Act.
+Due to range expansion into southern Texas, the U.S. Fish and Wildlife Service in 2010, reclassified Cairina moschata as a naturally occurring species and added them to their Migratory Bird Treaty Act.
 (50 CFR 10.13)

 For the record, there is no law prohibiting the feeding, keeping, or raising Muscovy ducks for either food or as pets.
 There is also nothing stopping a landowner from killing the birds, or their eggs, and the only restriction was a revision to 50 CFR 21, 14(g) that prohibits the release of captive-bred Muscovy ducks to the wild, including for hunting.